agui968/Serial-Killers-EDA/README.md

 This repository contains an EDA project focused on exploring the determinants of serial killers' behavior.
 The analysis primarily investigates the impact of the environment on serial killers, with a specific focus on:

 + Place of origin
++ Number of victims
 + Population density
 + Poverty rate

+#### Hypotheses:
-#### The analysis is driven by several hypotheses:
+This analysis is driven by several hypotheses:

-+ Serial killers tend to emerge in regions with high population density.
+1. This analysis aims to identify **countries with the highest number of serial killings and killers**.

-+ They often originate from or are prevalent in low socio-economic environments.
+2. It will also try to confirm whether they often originate from or are prevalent in low socio-economic environments.
+3. Moreover, it will study if serial killers tend to emerge in regions with high population density.

-+ The prevailing cliché is that serial killers are more common in America and Europe; however, this analysis questions whether this is due to **biases in cultural representation** or if these regions indeed have a higher prevalence.
+4. The prevailing cliché is that serial killers are more common in America and Europe; however, this analysis questions whether this is due to **biases in cultural representation** or if these regions indeed have a higher prevalence.

-+ There might be a certain **relationship between their level of education and culture**.
-+ The analysis seeks to determine which **countries discover serial killers earlier**.
+5. Lastly, the analysis will also try to determine which **countries discover serial killers earlier**.
-+ It also aims to identify **countries with the highest number of serial killings**.

 ### Data Sources